iJoud/CPIT380-Multimedia-Project/README.md

 ---------------------------------------------------------------------------------
 # Movie:
  - Create Rectangle Movie method, show it is moving from top left corner to bottom right, curved trajectory.
+ - Create Rectangle Movie Method Show the trajectory of motion, when a ball is dropped on the floor.
+Note that the dropped ball does not bounce back to same height and gradually comes to rest.
+ - Create Ticker Tape Movie – A string of text moves back and forth and does not disappear from screen.